 In this tutorial, we will be showing you how to set up a basic Raspberry Pi weather station by utilizing the Sense HAT.
 This weather station is the perfect little hobby project for anyone wishing to start monitoring the weather conditions in a specific room, outside...read more

-The projects can still be done by a beginner but it is much easier to come across trouble and is a lot harder to debug and fix the problem.
+A beginner can still do the projects, but it is much easier to come across trouble and is a lot harder to debug and fix the problem.

 If you’re looking for a little bit more challenging and want to start learning more advanced concepts on the Pi, then these projects are great.
-If you’re just after a large range of projects, then be sure to check out all our latest Raspberry Pi projects.
+If you’re just after an extensive range of projects, then be sure to check out all our latest Raspberry Pi projects.

-We will be constantly adding more and more intermediate projects in the future so make sure you check back in the future.
+We will be continually adding more and more intermediate projects in the future so make sure you check back in the future.
 We may have something you’re interested in.

-If you’re completely new to the Pi, then you probably want check out our getting started page.
-This teaches everything you need to know about getting started with the Raspberry Pi.
-This includes thing such as installing Raspbian, required equipment and much more.
+If you’re entirely new to the Pi, then you probably want to check out our getting started page.
+The guides on this page teach everything you need to know about getting started with the Raspberry Pi.
+It includes topics such as installing Raspbian, required equipment and much more.

-Looking for some guides on how to use some of the common features of Linux and the Raspberry Pi?
+Looking for some guides on how to use some of the standard features of Linux and the Raspberry Pi?
 Be sure to check out our Raspberry Pi guides.
-In these guides we go into how to SSH, setup Raspberry Pi dynamic DNS.
+In these guides, we go into how to SSH, setup Raspberry Pi dynamic DNS.
 WiFi and much more.